Tournament of Roses Parade

 Did You Love the Float?
 Show Your Support!

 The 100th Anniversary Float represented more than 15,000 names of people who made flower dedications for themselves or a loved one, who "rode the float" virtually!
-It's not to late to support the float and the 100th Anniversary events!

 The Front Satellite Unit carried Girl Scouts of all six levels.
 The theme, "What Will You Do Today?" was answered on the main float by a representation of unlimited girl opportunities.